CEN-3073-KK/AES-Structural-Engineering/Business Analysis.md

 Principals.
 The principals manage the overall company and are primarily responsible for working with the marketing director to expand our business opportunities.

+Product Owner:
 Senior Associates.
 The senior associates oversee the project managers and also are responsible for marketing for new business.

+Product Manager:
 Associates.
 The associates typically manage the work flow of the projects.
 Although, they work closely with upper management to expand the business.

 Employees (staff engineers and Technicians).
 These employees although not responsible for business expansion are encourage to bring ideas and potential clients to the upper management.

+User:
+Prospective employees.
+The people who qualified to work at the company and are looking for a job.

 All employees are encouraged to expand their Horizons.
 Marketing, pursuit of new projects and clients is not soley the responsibility of senior management.
 Younger employees are encourage to help in business development.